How blessed are those who show mercy! For they will be shown mercy.~Matthew 5:7 CEV

 Finally, after about ten or eleven messages (she must have gotten home) she realized the messages went to my phone and tried to explain.

 She didn’t apologize except to say she was very particular about her animals, but she really did like me and thought I was a saint for putting up with my husband.
 Yep, not really an apology.
 My husband is a good man and a hard worker who takes care of our property by himself.

 After we told her we wouldn’t need her to take care of our animals, I think she realized we were upset.

-Did I mention I also tutored her son twice a week?
+I also tutor her son twice a week.

 I pray for her to know Jesus and that she will let Him change her heart.

 God taught me that I am no better than this woman at times.
 I can easily complain about someone who does things differently than I do or who practices their Christianity in a way that seems legalistic or strange to me.
 I need mercy when I treat others badly, too.
 He is Good!